nycrecords/packer-samvera/docs/howto-hyrax-centos.md

-### Capify a Rails app to be run on CentOS the packer-samvera way
+# Capify a Rails app to be run on CentOS the packer-samvera way

 Capifying a project just means to construct it in such a way that it works with Capistrano, which is what packer-samvera uses.
-There are a series of steps that need to be made...

 First, check out the project and ensure the tests pass.